Keoffor/geoip-nginx/README.md

 1. Update default NGINX config file `/etc/nginx/nginx.conf` to work with the GeoIP module.
 Also:

-   * [Mozilla](https://ssl-config.mozilla.org) and [DigitalOcean](https://nginxconfig.io) have templates for creating a security-oriented `nginx.conf` files.
-Choose and/or customize the best one to use.
+   * [Mozilla](https://ssl-config.mozilla.org) and [DigitalOcean](https://nginxconfig.io) have templates for creating a security-oriented `nginx.conf` file.
+Choose and/or customize the best one.
 Additionally:

    * Be sure to import any custom modules and configurations you created above

-   * Feel free to use tips from other online tutorials and references
+   * Feel free to use tips from other online tutorials and references to build off Mozilla's or Digital Ocean's template

 ## Required